Dr Gwion Williams

 Lecturer in Finance

 Gwion Williams is a Lecturer in Finance in Bangor Business School.
-He has been with the business school since 2007 when he undertook an MSc in Finance course.
-He then worked as a research assistant on an ESRC funded project looking at opportunistic managerial behaviour around the times of share option grants in the UK, before beginning his PhD in October 2009.
+He has been with the business school since 2007 when he undertook his MSc in Finance course.
+He then worked as a research assistant on an ESRC funded project looking at opportunistic managerial behaviour around the times of share option grants in the UK.
+He did his PhD in Finance between 2009 - 2013 in Bangor, and has held the position of Lecturer in Finance since September 2012.

 His research interest is in sovereign credit ratings and their effects on world markets and banks, and he is a member of the credit ratings research group at Bangor.
-He is currently a second supervisor for one PhD student.
+He is currently co-supervising one PhD student.

-His teaching interests lie in financial engineering, financial modelling, financial econometrics, quantitative methods and research methods.
+His teaching interests lie in quantitative methods, financial engineering, financial modelling, financial econometrics, behavioural finance, and research methods.

 Roles within Bangor Business School